Horse microchipping and identification

 There are three main ways to identify your horse or pony: hot branding, freeze marking and microchipping.
 Read this page to find out more about each method and learn which method is kindest to your horse.

-A legal requirement for all horses and ponies born after 1 July 2009 (with a very few specific exceptions for moorland ponies in designated areas).
 Microchipping provides a guarantee of identity.
-Microchip implantation is not pain free, but does appear to inflict less pain and suffering than hot branding or freeze marking.
+Microchip implantation isn't pain-free, but it does appear to inflict less pain and suffering than hot branding or freeze marking.

-Involves a cold branding iron being held on the skin for 7-10 seconds in dark horses to make a white mark, or 12-15 in lighter horses to destroy the hair growth follicles and make a bald mark.
-Freeze marking may deter the theft of horses and ponies, which can lead to neglect, poor welfare and slaughter, but it can cause significant suffering.
+This involves a cold branding iron being held on the skin for 7-10 seconds in dark horses to make a white mark, or 12-15 in lighter horses to destroy the hair growth follicles and make a bald mark.
+Freeze marking may deter the theft of horses and ponies, which can lead to neglect, poor welfare and slaughter - but it can also cause significant suffering.

-We believe that moorland ponies should not be hot branded.
-Instead, they should be fitted with a microchip as this provides a guarantee of identity which is more reliable than hot branding.
-Freeze marking is often not suitable for moorland ponies that cannot be held still for long enough.
+We believe that moorland ponies shouldn't be hot branded.
+Instead, they should be fitted with a microchip, as this provides a guarantee of identity that's more reliable than hot branding.
+Freeze marking is often not suitable for moorland ponies, as they can't be held still for long enough.

 Owners of moorland ponies should have them microchipped and use a collar with a permanent numerical, alphabetical or symbolic marking if they require visible identification.

 Which identification method is best for your horse?